RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us021/Readme.md

-# US004 - Assign one or more skills
+# US021 - Add a new toDoEntry to the To-Do List

 [Requirements Engineering](01.requirements-engineering/Readme.md)